Snakemake-Profiles/htcondor/README.md

     conda create -n snakemake snakemake python=3.6 pandas cookiecutter

+The name (given to `-n`) is mandatory here, because the submission scripts of this profile assume this environment to exist.

+#### Step 4: Publish softdrive

+Finally, softdrive has to be published with

+    publish-my-softdrive

+It will take some time (up to half an hour) until other nodes will have access to the update.

 ### Deploy profile

-To deploy this profile, login to your grid UI change to your desired **working directory** and run
+To deploy this profile, login to your grid UI, change to your desired **working directory** and run

     cookiecutter https://github.com/snakemake-profiles/surfsara-grid.git